Prairies Ecozone: Climate

 Because of its location east of the Rocky Mountains, the Prairies ecozone can be semi-arid in some areas, annual precipitation generally increases farther east in the ecozone from 250 mm in southern Alberta and Saskatchewan to 700 mm in parts of Manitoba, as well humidity increases eastward through this zone.
-Winters are cold, due to the lack of a major body of water, and summers are warm, means can very and tend to be colder eastward due to the lack of a major body of water, and warmer in summer. due to the lack of a major body of water.
+Winters are cold, due to the lack of a major body of water, and summers are warm, means can very and tend to be colder eastward due to the lack of a major body of water, and warmer in summer.
 Winters averages around -10 C, and summers around 15 C.

 Demographics

 Despite the predominance of farming, less than 10% of the population is involved in agriculture.
 It is a highly urbanized area, with all major population centres of these provinces located in this ecozone.
 These include Edmonton, Calgary, Regina, Saskatoon and Winnipeg, as well as Brandon, Moose Jaw, Red Deer and Lethbridge.
-Nearly 80% of the region's four million inhabitants live in these and other urban areas.
+Nearly 80% of the region's four million human inhabitants live in these and other urban areas.